 - ensuring outcomes are properly monitored and reported

 Regular monitoring, review and reporting are necessary to continuously improve the CMS.
 Complaints data offers a valuable source of information on where and how an organisation can improve service delivery, systems, policies and decision-making.

 The policy should specifically address maintenance and improvement of the CMS, including information collection, analysis and evaluation of complaints data, evaluating complainant satisfaction, monitoring, internal auditing and management review of the CMS.

 State agencies and councils are required to externally report on the operation of their CMS.
 Even if there is no legal requirement to do so, organisations should externally report on their CMS for accountability and transparency purposes.

 The policy should address external reporting on the CMS, including the types of information to be disclosed.

 The policy and procedures should define all key terms used throughout the document to help staff correctly interpret and apply them when managing complaints.
 Definitions should be consistent with any relevant legislation and standard.

 We deliver the following training:

-- Complaints management training helps officers who deal with complaints, including officers who internally review complaints.
+- Complaints management helps officers who deal with complaints, including officers who internally review complaints.

-- Managing unreasonable conduct training is a half-day course designed to help officers manage unreasonable conduct they may encounter when delivering services to the public.
+- Managing unreasonable complainant conduct is a half-day course designed to help officers manage unreasonable conduct they may encounter when delivering services to the public.